box/developer.box.com/guides/embed/ui-elements/preview.md

 <Message warning>

-Please note that where supported file types contain references to other objects, for example `DWG` files, those references are not supported in the Box preview.
+Note that where supported file types contain references to other objects, for example `DWG` files, those references are not supported in the Box preview.
 A notice will be displayed to all end users viewing a DWG file that contains unsupported references letting them know to take alternate steps